Understand how pregnancy or early motherhood might affect cognition.

 A Mayo Clinic expert explains the differences and similarities between these two types of growths and how doctors determine if they're cancerous.

-If you're underweight and unhappy about it, try these healthy meals, snacks and treats to help you achieve your desired weight.
+If you're underweight and not happy about it, try these tips to help you achieve your goal weight.

 Undigested food in stool generally isn't a problem unless it's accompanied by other symptoms.

 Type O negative is sometimes called the universal blood donor type.

 Find out about the unusual symptoms of coronavirus disease 2019 (COVID-19), including COVID toes, nausea, and loss of smell or taste.

 Like LDL cholesterol, very-low-density lipoprotein (VLDL) cholesterol is considered a type of 'bad' cholesterol.

 A Mayo Clinic specialist explains why young children need to have many vaccines in a schedule.

 Find out which vaccines you need during pregnancy and which ones to avoid.

 Low-dose estrogen therapy, vaginal moisturizers and vaginal lubricants are among possible treatments for menopausal vaginal dryness and its discomforts.